onzfonz/comp227/src/content/2/en/part2d.md

 #### 2.18*: Communities step10

 Change the functionality so that if a URL is added to an already existing community, the new URL will replace the old URL.
-It's recommended to use the HTTP PUT method for updating the phone number.
+It's recommended to use the HTTP PUT method for updating the URL.

 If a community already exists, the application can confirm the action from the user: